briancaffey/flux-plugin-for-g-assist/README.md

 ### Example Commands
 - "hey flux, generate an image of a cyberpunk city at night"
-- "hey flux, start the Flux NIM server"
+- "hey flux, start the Flux dev NIM server"
 - "hey flux, use kontext to make it a cartoon style" (does image-to-image generation using latest screenshot taken with NVIDIA screenshot shortcut - automatically chooses between Flux Kontext NIM and InvokeAI backends)
 - "hey flux, empty the InvokeAI model cache to free up VRAM"
 - "hey flux, Check if the NIM server is running"